sishtiaq/compose-z3-tutorial/README.md

 #### Compiler etc

 Visual Studio 2015 will already give you F# (fsi, fsc).

 #### Z3

 You can get Z3 in several ways:
-Download the latest binaries from https://github.com/Z3Prover/z3/releases; If you want to build yourself, download the source from http://z3.codeplex.com and follow the instructions from there to build it yourself.
+Download the latest binaries from https://github.com/Z3Prover/z3/releases; If you want to build it yourself, download the source from http://z3.codeplex.com and follow the instructions from there.

 ### Using Mono (for Linux and MacOS)

+08-03-2016: @iwntersteiger tells me that you can pass --dotnet to mk_make.py.
+So you might not have to do the following, but I haven't tried it yet myself.

 (Thank you to Marc Brockschmidt for these instrutions, in particular for his perl wisdom.)